 Three cases from the 25 are chosen by the candidate for in-depth reports.
 They must relate to three different subjects and include a complete presentation of the case, illustrations (if necessary), bibliographical references on the subject and a discussion (minimum 5000 words).
 The candidate must demonstrate an overall knowledge of the subject.
 Generally, a case report should be complete with references and appendices.

-Each report will be examined by one member of the exam committee and the average final grade for the reports must be 30 or more out of 50.
+Each report will be examined by a member of the exam committee and the average overall final grade for the reports must be 30 or more out of 50.